totorux/preseed/README.md

 Edit files/settings/*, then:

 <pre>
-Usage ./remaster &lt;preseed&gt;
+Usage ./remaster <preseed> <Linux distrib> <Distrib version> <Arch> <Update>
-Where &lt;preseed&gt; is one of the items in files/preseeds/
+Where <preseed> is one of the items in files/preseeds/, <Linux distrib> is one of the items: debian or ubuntu, <Distrib version> is one of the items: stable, saucy ...(depend of the debian/ubuntu version you want to use), <Arch> is one of the items: i386 amd64, <Update> is needed if you want to download the new version of the mini.iso put: update
+You can add custom preseed by making a new folder in files/preseeds/ and puttiong you own preseed called 'preseed.cfg' without network configuration who is in files/settings/network.cfg
+If no iso files is found in files/download/ (with a name like: mini-ubuntu-saucy-amd64.iso) it will be downloaded, else the script will use the founded file.
 </pre>

 I apologise for the lack of documentation.